timtimosh/EasyPageBundle/README.md

+## Info
+There is no admin dashboard for this bundle.
+It has intergration with EasyAdminBundle from the box, or you can integrate it with any other by yourself.
+There is no edit or new route from box, only the entity with listener and service for using slug etc.

+## Install
-# Here we go..Basic configuration
+Here we go..

+### Basic configuration
-First pay your attention on ckeeditor bundle https://packagist.org/packages/egeloen/ckeditor-bundle and how to install it
+First pay your attention on ckeeditor bundle https://packagist.org/packages/egeloen/ckeditor-bundle and how to install it.

-## app/config/routing.yml:
+### app/config/routing.yml:

 ```
 tymosh_easy_page_bundle: